 Taxation information is in section 7.
+The fees set out in the Fees and Costs Summary show the total cost to Investors, including the effect of GST (i.e. inclusive of 10% GST less any input tax credits, including reduced input tax credits).
 Unless expressly stated otherwise, the fees set out in this section 6.2 are shown exclusive of GST.
 If the Responsible Entity or Manager becomes liable to pay GST on fees not described in this PDS as GST inclusive, they are entitled to be reimbursed out of the assets of the Fund for the amount of GST.